UK police find Cummings ‘might have made minor breach’ of lockdown

 Mr Cummings, the campaigner who helped deliver the 2016 Brexit referendum win and Mr Johnson’s 2019 election landslide, has been fighting for his job after revelations about a long road trip at the height of lockdown provoked outrage across Britain.

-Mr Cummings has refused to apologise for the trip, involving a 400km (250 mile) trip from London to his parents’ property in northern England, and another local trip t that he said he took to test his eyes and driving ability after falling ill.
+Mr Cummings has refused to apologise for the trip, involving a 400km (250 mile) journey from London to his parents’ property in northern England, and another local trip that he said he took to test his eyes and driving ability after falling ill.

 Durham Police said Mr Cummings did not commit an offence by locating himself at his father’s property in Durham but that the 41km trip to Barnard Castle with his wife and son might have been a minor breach of regulations.